 Aside from falling for the charms of bifolding doors and open-plan layouts, homeowners’ tastes have remained orthodox up to now, according to Tugman, but a change is on its way.

-“I suspect that in the next decade we are going to see much more cutting-edge contemporary design, particularly as it becomes increasingly difficult for traditional construction to meet the rising environmental and energy standards,” he says.
+'In the next decade, we are going to see much more cutting-edge contemporary design, particularly as it becomes increasingly difficult for traditional construction to meet the rising environmental and energy standards,' he says.

 The evolution of residential architecture has a back-to-the-future twist: wood is changing the face of housebuilding in the form of panels made entirely or partially from timber.
 Factory-created, these panels speed up construction and, with fewer joints, make for a more airtight building.

 Inside the house, media screens will become part of the fabric rather than freestanding or mounted additions.
 Rightmove’s Home of the Future

 predicts windows that double as screens, allowing you to check your social media, watch films, catch up on the news – or even just get a better view.